adonisjs/legacy.adonisjs.com/docs/docs/guides/database/04-relationships/03-has-many-relationship.md

 Following is an example table describing the relationship at the database level.

 [note]
 Lucid models doesn't rely on the database level foreign key constraint.
-It just needs the columns to be present and must be of same data types.
+It just want the columns to be present and must be of same data types.
 [/note]

 ![](https://res.cloudinary.com/adonis-js/image/upload/q_auto,w_700,f_auto,fl_lossy/v1588083599/adonisjs.com/has-many.png)